Stardom Flashing Champions

 Stardom Flashing Champions (スターダム点滅チャンピオン, Sutādamu tenmetsu chanpion) was a professional wrestling event promoted by World Wonder Ring Stardom.
 The event took place on May 28, 2022, in Tokyo, Japan at the Ota City General Gymnasium, with a limited attendance due in part to the ongoing COVID-19 pandemic at the time.

+Ten matches were contested at the event, including two on the pre-show, and all seven of Stardom's championships were on the line.
+The main event saw Syuri successfully defend the World of Stardom Championship against Risa Sera in a No count-out knockout and submission match.
+In other prominent matches, Saya Kamitani defeated Mirai to retain the Wonder of Stardom Championship, and Oedo Tai (Saki Kashima, Momo Watanabe and Starlight Kid) defeated MaiHimePoi (Maika, Himeka and Natsupoi) to win the Artist of Stardom Championship.

+Production

 Storylines

 After winning the 2022 edition of the Cinderella Tournament, Mirai expressed her granted wish as being a Wonder of Stardom Championship match on further notice.
 At Stardom Golden Week Fight Tour on May 5, 2022, Saya Kamitani defended the "white belt" successfully against Maika and later confronted Mirai who challenged her for the May 28 pay-per-view.
 Before founding God's Eye in late March and while still being a Donna Del Mondo member, Syuri, alongside her other stablemates engaged in a war against Prominence stable.
 On February 21, 2022, she teamed up with Giulia and went into a time-limit draw against Risa Sera and Akane Fujita.
 Syuri took the heat into stating that she would like to defend the World of Stardom Championship against Sera somewhere in the future, and further than the 2022 Climax, with the match being subsequently officialized for May 28.